cxcorp/lacuna/README.md

   - Ubuntu 16.04.1 LTS (Kernel 4.4.0-59-generic x86_64 GNU/Linux)

 ## Download
-See [Releases](https://github.com/cxcorp/lacuna/releases) for ready jars.
-See **Compiling** for compilation instructions.
+See [**Releases**](https://github.com/cxcorp/lacuna/releases) for ready jars.
+Run with `java -jar lacuna-<VERSION>.jar`

+For compilation instructions, see below.

 ## Compiling
 ### Maven
 1. Install [Apache Maven](https://maven.apache.org/install.html).
-Lacuna uses Maven to manage dependencies and manage lifecycle scripts.
+Lacuna uses Maven to manage dependencies and lifecycle scripts.
 2. Clone or download this repository.
 3. Go to the project folder: `cd lacuna/lacuna`
 4. Compile and package the project: `mvn clean package`.
 This step generates the .jar file in the target/ directory.